yhagio/tutorialedge.net/content/post/python/python-maps-tutorial.md

 +++
 date = "2017-05-24T07:57:51+01:00"
-title = "python maps tutorial" draft = true desc = "In this tutorial we cover the map function within the Python programming language" tags = ["python", "concurrency"]
+title = "Python Maps Tutorial" draft = true desc = "In this tutorial we cover the map function within the Python programming language" tags = ["python", "concurrency"]